mobilis/ACDSense/SensorService/README.md

 # ACDSense SensorService
+The ACDSense Service depends on the [Jackson JSON processor](http://jackson.codehaus.org).
+Information about the setup of service dependencies can be found on the project's wiki page: [ACDSense Service](https://github.com/mobilis/ACDSense/wiki/ACDSense-Service).
 # Requests
 All requests are embedded as payload in an IQ-stanza.
 All requests must be qualified with a unique namespace which is: